metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-create-an-spl-token-on-solana.md

 const createMintIx = await createFungible(umi, {
   mint: mintSigner,
   name: 'The Kitten Coin',
-  uri: metadataUri, // we use the `metedataUri` variable we created earlier that is storing our uri.
+  uri: metadataUri, // we use the `metadataUri` variable we created earlier that is storing our uri.
   sellerFeeBasisPoints: percentAmount(0),
   decimals: 9, // set the amount of decimals you want your token to have.
 })